mfp/extprot/doc/extensions.md

 are supported for any non-broken protocol.

-When W -> R' holds, we say the protocol is backward compatible (BC) When W' -> R holds, we say the protocol is forward compatible (FC).
+When W -> R' holds, we say the protocol is backward compatible (BC).

+When W' -> R holds, we say the protocol is forward compatible (FC).

 This table summarizes the extensions possible in extprot:

                                                                        BC   FC
     ----------------------------------------------------------------- ---- ----
      adding fields to messages or elements to tuples/constructor